 Texas 4-H Range Science Webpage: http://texas4-h.tamu.edu/projects/range-science/ – Website has direct links for study guides, contest resources, and participant resources.

 - 4-H Range Evaluation Contest

-Sign-ups for the Plant Identification team are now open !
-This team will tentatively meet on Thursdays from 4:30-5:30 in the Harper Park in Harper from February 9th– May 18th in 2017.
 Come learn how to identify native plants and have fun doing so!
 Participants must be in at least the 3rd grade.
-We will need adult help with this team, so if you are interested, please contact Beth McMahon at 830-997-3452 or by email to email@example.com.
-Rotations may be available.
+We will need adult help with this team, so if you are interested, please contact Beth McMahon at 830-997-3452 or by email to firstname.lastname@example.org.
 Please see the information sheet below for contest dates and additional details.

-To sign up, complete the online form here and submit the signed Code of Conduct Agreement to Beth McMahon at the Gillespie County Extension Office.
+To sign up, complete the online form here or contact the Gillespie County Extension Office.

 4-H Plant ID SignupForm to sign up for the 4-H Plant ID team